vertica/vertica-prometheus-exporter/documentation/configuration.md

 Only metrics defined by collectors in the metrics directory and listed in the config file's collectors list are exported on the /metrics endpoint.

-Exporter collector file location is important.
-It must be in the metrics directory under where the binary is run.
+The collector file location is important.
+They must be in the metrics directory under where the binary is run.
 See the tipsandtechniques file locations section for more details.

-## Global Configuration settings
+## vertica-prometheus-exporter global configuration settings
+**Note the min_interval is set to 10 seconds.
+Collector files can have their own min_interval settings that override the global setting**
 ```yml
 global:
 # Scrape timeouts ensure that: